 20. More Minimalism

 This designer also uses the glass shower door trick but, with all white tile set over the geometric tile gives the illusion of a larger bathroom.
+The geometric tile gives the appearance of understated elegance without coming across as pretentious and the glass shower door trick is something that everyone who has to decorate a small space should know.
+If it isn’t the bathroom?
+Then use long mirrors to reflect the light.

 21. Corner Shower

 Putting something large in the corner is a great way to utilize space.
 No matter what your design plans are, you can put the shower in the corner to save space.
+This style of shower stalls use the corners of the room to provide all the amenities that a center or large shower stall would have without taking up a fraction of the space.
+It’s easy and effective, allowing the room to appear open and large when it’s not.

 22. Long With Mirror And Glass

 Designs like this one work in so many ways.
 The large mirror, the glass shower screen, mixed with the duality of tones makes this small room seem big.
+It’s all about how the light, both natural and artificial, reflect off the walls and the mirrors to elongate the space around it.
+To offer a warm inviting glow, use warm light bulbs and to brighten the room; you want to choose day-glow or stark white bulbs.

 24. Add Art